 International Ambassadors serve an integral role at the ISSO’s New International Student Orientation Program.
 As student leaders, they welcome new international students and serve as student mentors, helping them to feel comfortable while adjusting to life at Towson University.
 This competitive position requires leadership skills including organization, public speaking, and the ability to communicate effectively with students from around the world.
-Duties include welcoming new students and conducting information sessions, being in touch with your group to answer general questions before, during and after Orientation, and planning and participating in events and Orientation activities on and off campus.
+Duties include welcoming new students and conducting information sessions, being in touch with your group on e-mail and social media to answer general questions before, during and after Orientation, and planning and participating in events and Orientation activities on and off campus.

 1. How do you become an International Ambassador?